lizraeli/lev-izraelit/src/content/state-hook.md

 ### Conclusion

-We've achieved a working version of a **useState** hook build from the ground up.
-The next steps would be to see how we can make this work not just for a single component, but for any number of them.
+We've achieved a working version of a **useState** hook built from the ground up.
+The next steps would be to see how we can make this work for any number of components.